Skip to main content

 Frequently Asked Questions

-A: Gamify it!
+Gamify it!
 "Photo Scavenger Hunts" are popular.
-Also, make the QR code unavoidable—place it on the back of the menu or on a card at each place setting.
+Also, make the QR code unavoidable — place it on the back of the menu or on a card at each place setting.

 Creating a wedding website with a photo gallery transforms a logistical necessity into a lasting keepsake.
 It engages your guests, simplifies photo collection, and ensures that the thousands of dollars you spent on photography are actually seen and appreciated.